horizontal pressure gradient

 The corresponding tabulated data are written to omega_vs_reference.nc and omega_vs_python.nc.

-Implementation details for the reference, init, and analysis steps are described in horiz_press_grad.
+Implementation details for the ReferenceColumn evaluator and the init and analysis steps are described in horiz_press_grad.